UX Framework - Configuration Guide

 Note

-To achieve this, include a "reference" type in the routes section of the manifest (instead of the usual "section" or "page" types) like so:
+To achieve this, include a "reference" type in the routes section of the (instead of the usual "section" or "page" types) like so:

 Name | Type | Req | Description | Sample |